wuliwei9278/ml-1m/README.md

-### Large-scale Collaborative Ranking in Near-Linear Time
+# Large-scale Collaborative Ranking in Near-Linear Time
+## Description:
 This repo consists of four folders:
 - data folder: sample data “MovieLens1m.csv” can be found there, the data is of the form: “user id, movie id, rating”.
 - util folder: python scripts to divide data into training and testing dataset (instructions on how to use these utilities functions are given below).